 Supervision

-I have the pleasure to supervise four Ph.D. students:
+I have the pleasure to supervise the following Ph.D. students:

 I am proud to have previously supervised: